AABelkhiria/CNC-Machine/README.md

 The program in the STM32 is written in C++ language.
 In order to get the binary program, we need to compile the code in [mbed compiler](https://os.mbed.com/compiler).
 After hitting the **compile** button, a .bin file is generated and downloaded. you need to place this file in the flash memory of the microprocessor.

+The main.cpp code is under MPross folder.
+This can be imported to the Mbed compiler or can written manually.